Tutorial #1 (Getting Started)

 As you approve or reject a pending messages, JammText will refresh the message feed and automatically highlight the next oldest pending message.
 You can continue to approve and reject messages until there are no pending messages remaining.

 By default, JammText will not display any rejected messages.
-As soon as you reject a message, it should removed from the message feed.
+As soon as you reject a message, JammText will remove the message from the message feed.
 If you want to see rejected messages, click on the Show Rejected Messages switch in the middle of the window.
 This is useful if you accidentally rejected a message.
 After showing rejected messages, click the checkmark to the left of the rejected message to approve it.

 The control window is a small window that you can use to approve or reject messages.
 This small window will always remain on top of any other app.
 The control window allows you to to use JammText without keeping the main JammText app in focus.
 DJs can keep DJ software in focus while mixing.
 Meanwhile, the control window allows you to see, approve, and reject messages.